tpf/tprf-hugo-site/content/grants-committee1.md

 ---
-title: "Grants Committee - The Perl and Raku Foundation"
+title: "Grants Committee"
 url:   "/grants-committee1.html"
 ---
-Grants CommitteeThe Grants Committee was formed in 2003 to oversee the allocation of grant funding withing the Perl Foundation.
+The Grants Committee was formed in 2003 to oversee the allocation of grant funding withing the Perl Foundation.
 The individuals chosen to be committee members represent a wide range of positions in the Perl community, including